 By Vanessa M. Leiby

-About the Author: Vanessa M. Leiby is the Executive Director of the Water and Wastewater equipment Manufacturers Association (WWEMA).
-Since 1908, WWEMA has been the voice of the technology provider in the water and wastewater industry.
-More information about WWEMA can be found at wwema.org.
+Vanessa M. Leiby is the executive director of the Water and Wastewater Equipment Manufacturers Association (WWEMA).
+A trade association formed in 1908, WWEMA is the voice of water and wastewater technology providers in the water sector.
+More information about WWEMA can be found at www.wwema.org.